Feature #1238: Repairs

 ERROR 114 -- multislope rundown convergence

-Updated by tin about 4 years ago
+Updated by tin over 4 years ago

 [quote]Ok, before you replace further components, especially U180, maybe it's possible to test a bit further.